 When a business markets itself through photo and videos, image and video quality are signs of credibility.
 Lack of good photo quality could be the deciding factor a consumer makes when choosing one competitor over another.
 Show clients that the ROI made on professional photography will echo through their business.
 Your services are multi-purpose and will help your clients make the right impression.
 For example, studies show that using professional photography in real estate is likely to sell a home 32% faster.
 Build your portfolio to demonstrate all the ways your clients can use your various photography offerings.

-Be confident in your offerings and capabilities as a professional photographer.
+Be confident in your offerings and capabilities as a professional photography.
 By highlighting your experience and focusing on the technical features and mobile capabilities of professional photography, you will show your clients why professional photography is a far superior solution to grabbing pictures with a phone - no matter how good the camera on that phone may be.
 These points will help guide you when addressing any discussion of professional versus mobile.